-According to Roman mythology, Romulus and Remus were abandoned in the Tiber River and were saved thanks to a she-wolf who suckled them.
-As they grew older, they argued over where to establish a new city, with Romulus vying for Palatine Hill and Remus preferring the Aventine Hill.
-Eventually, Romulus killed Remus and laid the foundation for the city on Palatine Hill, bringing the city into existence on April 21st, 753 BCE.
+According to Roman mythology, Romulus and Remus were abandoned in the Tiber River.
+They were saved thanks to a she-wolf who suckled them.
+As they grew older, they argued over where to establish a new city.
+Romulus vying for Palatine Hill and Remus preferring the Aventine Hill.
+Eventually, Romulus killed Remus and laid the foundation for the city on Palatine Hill on April 21st, 753 BCE.

-During the Republican period, many rich Romans had houses on this hill, but by the Imperial era there was just one huge palace for the emperor – in fact, the English word ‘palace’ is taken from Palatine.
+During the Republican period, many rich Romans had houses on this hill.
+By the Imperial era, there was just one huge palace for the emperor.
+In fact, the English word ‘palace’ derives from the word Palatine.

-Capitoline Hill, overlooking the Roman forum, was one of the most important areas in the Roman era, housing Temple of Jupiter Best and Greatest, the Temple of Juno and the Tabularium.
-Over time, it has retained that importance – in the 16th century, the hill was landscaped by Michelangelo to include concentric designs on its pavement and the rand Cordonata ramp staircase seen from Piazza Venezia.
+Capitoline Hill overlooks the Roman forum and is one of the most important areas in the Roman era.
+It is home to the Temple of Jupiter Best and Greatest, the Temple of Juno and the Tabularium.
+Over time, it has retained that importance.
+In the 16th century, the hill was landscaped by Michelangelo.
+He designed the concentric designs on its pavement and la Cordonata staircase seen from Piazza Venezia.

 Today, it’s the site of Rome’s mayoral buildings and the Capitoline Museums, which hold many Roman treasures – if you head to Piazzale Caffarelli, you’ll be rewarded with an excellent view across Rome’s rooftops from the hill’s highest point.

 Popular Tours from Rome

 Aventine Hill, just off the Circus Maximus, boasts some of Rome’s most interesting views and attractions.
 Largely a wealthy residential area now, its main interest for tourists is the Basilica di Santa Sabina all’Aventino, one of the oldest basilicas in Rome, built between 422 and 432.